 Alexander Marson Assistant ProfessorUniversity of California, San FranciscoAlex Marson completed medical school at Harvard, PhD training at the Whitehead Institute/MIT with Richard Young and Rudolf Jaenisch, Internal Medicine residency at the Brigham and Women’s and clinical training in Infectious Diseases at UCSF.
 He was a UCSF Sandler Faculty Fellow from 2013–2016.
 Marson is now an assistant professor in the UCSF Department of Microbiology and Immunology, with joint appointments in the Department of Medicine and the Diabetes Center.
-He is also affiliated with the UCSF Helen Diller Cancer Center and the Innovative Genomics Institute (IGI).
+He is the scientific director for biomedicine at the the Innovative Genomics Institute (IGI) and he is also affiliated with the UCSF Helen Diller Cancer Center.
 He was selected as one of the inaugural Chan Zuckerberg Biohub investigators.
 His lab integrates systems-scale investigations of human T cell circuitry with functional perturbation studies, including genome editing in primary T cells.